top of page

 What's The Best Thing To Eat Before A Workout?

-1. Low-fat plain Greek yogurt with banana and granola (around 400-500kcal).
+1. Low-fat plain Greek yogurt with banana and granola (around 400-500 kcal).

-• Low-fat plain Greek yoghurt: 125g
+• Low-fat plain Greek yogurt: 125g

 • Banana: 1 medium

-• Low sugar granola (or homemade granola): around 30-50g
+• Low-sugar granola (or homemade granola): around 30-50g

 • Squeeze of honey (1 teaspoon)

-2. Apple and almond butter snack (around 160kcal)
+2. Apple and almond butter snack (around 160 kcal)

 • Apple: 1, cored and cut into slices.